ISO/TC 223

+History

 The sinking of the Russian submarine Kursk to the bottom of the Barents Sea in 2000 can be cited as a major impetus for the formation of ISO/TC 223.
 The international salvage operation that followed the accident provided painful evidence that the international community lacked the tools necessary to cooperate effectively in emergency situations, resulting in an initiative from the Russian standards organization, GOST, to establish ISO/TC 223.
 Originally titled Civil defence, the committee was created to standardize international emergency procedures.

 The initiative lay dormant for some time.
 However, terrorist actions, including the 9/11 attacks on New York and Washington, as well as a surge in natural disasters in recent years, led ISO to conduct a large-scale assessment of the role of standardization in the security field.
 One important decision was to put ISO/TC 223 into action.

 In 2005 the chairmanship of the committee was taken over by SIS, the Swedish Standards Institute.
 To better reflect its ambition to take a broader approach toward disruptive incidents that threaten the civil society, the committee was renamed Societal security.

 ISO/TC 223 was actively developing a series of international standards for more than eight years.
 In 2014, the Technical Management Board of ISO decided to merge ISO/TC 223 with other committees in the area of security for better coordination.
 The new committee began on 1 January 2015 and is called ISO/TC 292 Security and resilience.